BeemFlow/beemflow/README.md

 ## Getting Started: BeemFlow by Example

 **From "Hello, World!" to real-world automations.
-Each example is a real, runnable YAML file.**
+Each example is a real, runnable CUE file.**

 ---